The-OpenROAD-Project/OpenROAD/docs/user/GettingStarted.md

 ## Miscellaneous

-### nangate45 smoke-test harness for top level Verilog designs
+### nangate45 smoke-test harness for top-level Verilog designs

 1. Drop your Verilog files into designs/src/harness
 2. Start the workflow: